 The gallery is free and open to the public.

 View a map of this location.

-Take the train to 68th Street/Hunter College or the train to Lexington Ave/63rd Street.
+Take the train to 68th Street/Hunter College or the and train to Lexington Ave/63rd Street.
 We are located on the northwest corner of East 68th Street and Park Avenue.

 Special editions of books covering visual arts of the western Hemisphere and published by the Americas Society.